 In an era when registered nurses wore starched white frocks, stylized caps indicating their alma mater, white stockings and nun-like white shoes, young Jessie Head (later Cunningham) dreamed of joining the ranks of those she so admired.

-Born in 1930 in Ruston, Louisiana, Jessie moved with her African-American family to Oakland, California, when she was four.
-By the age of seven, she had set her mind to pursue a career as a professional nurse.
+Born in 1930 in Ruston, Louisiana, Jessie moved with her African American family to Oakland, California, when she was four.
+By the age of 7, she had set her mind to pursue a career as a professional nurse.

 Against all odds, in 1951 she succeeded in her quest to enter the then mostly white world of nursing and to forge a highly successful 40-year career as a Kaiser Permanente nurse and nursing supervisor and a tireless community health advocate with the Bay Area Black Nurses Association.

 Friends of Jessie Head Cunningham, also known as Mrs. C, Mrs. Ham and Jessie Bea, gathered recently to celebrate her rich life.
 She died on New Year’s Eve 2013 at the age of 83.

 As Jessie prepared to graduate from Oakland Technical High School in 1948 (famed actor-director Clint Eastwood was in her class), her career counselor told her she should pick another occupation because “coloreds” didn’t go in to nursing.

 Undaunted, Jessie set out to get her nursing education.
 She applied to several schools that rejected her, but she didn’t give up.
 Biding her time, she enrolled in classes at San Francisco City College and UC Berkeley and continued to apply to nursing schools.

 In 1951, Jessie was accepted to the Kaiser Foundation School of Nursing and became one of the first three African-American women to graduate from the school started by industrialist Henry J. Kaiser and his wife Bess in 1947.